WamWooWam/SharpFuck/README.md

         Specifies the resulting assembly name.
 Defaults to "BF2IL".
     --type=<name>
         Specifies the resulting type name.
 Can contain namespaces.
 Defaults to "BF2IL".
-    --method=<name>
-        Specifies the resulting method name.
-Defaults to "Execute".
 ```

 # Getting Started